Labour Party (Indonesia, 2021): Ideology and political positions

 The party has espoused a somewhat stronger left-wing foundation compared to the original Labour Party and is described as "pro-labourer and pro-worker".
 Despite that, Chairman Said Iqbal has not made clear if the party really follows left-wing politics, despite citing social democracy as the party ideology.
 To add much further confusion, Said Iqbal himself was also formerly a right-wing activist and politician from the Prosperous Justice Party.
-Such an unclear position has also raised confusion amongst Indonesian political experts about the party's alignment and commitment to labourist politics.
+Such an unclear position has also raised confusion amongst Indonesian political experts about the party's alignment and commitment to labourist politics.But the party believes that they would be moving towards a “welfare state” supporting pro-working class laws.

 The party advocates for peace in the Gaza war, with party chairman Said Iqbal calling on the United Nations to call a halt to the conflict and the Indonesian government to send peacekeeping forces to enforce peace in Palestine.

 The party published in its social media account, that they are committed to respecting and protecting human rights for all people, regardless of ethnicities, adat, race, religion, including sexual orientations, and ensuring that every individual has the right to be respected, protected and treated equally before the law without discrimination.